 About me:I started teaching at Cascade in 1985!
 Before teaching I majored in geology and worked in Wyoming and Utah doing oil exploration.
 I have a Masters from U.W. and am a National Board Certified Teacher.
 My son is in the Navy and my daughter is a graphic designer.
-My wife is an artist and works at a bookstore.
+My wife is an artist and works at just retired from a bookstore.

 I love outdoors, hiking, skiing, and photography.
 I never thought I'd be a writer but photography led to me to writing a book, The North Cascades Highway, A Roadside Guide to America's Alps.
 I've helped do research on Pikas (cute!) and Glaciers and these days I'm doing wilderness wildlife monitoring with Conservation Northwest.
 My camera captured this wolverine last winter.

 I believe learning science should be interesting, challenging (hard), AND fun.
 Sometimes it's all of those, sometimes it's none.
 But just like everything in life, the more you put into it, the more you get out.